noah978/Delta-Docs/FAQ.md

 **Does Delta run natively on Apple TV?**
 Not yet.
 This is planned for the future but might take some time to complete.

-**Can I link two devices with Delta running over WiFi/Bluetooth so I can trade Pokémon/battle/whatever else requires two GBAs?**
+**Can I link two devices with Delta running over WiFi/Bluetooth so I can trade Pokémon/battle/whatever else requires two Handheld consoles?**
-Not yet, but you can transfer the saves to your computer and link them together using a program such as [VBA-Link](http://www.vbalink.info/download-gba-emulator.htm).
+Not yet, but you can transfer the saves to your computer and link them together using a PC emulator such as [VBA-Link](http://www.vbalink.info/download-gba-emulator.htm) or [melonDS](http://melonds.kuribo64.net/).
 This feature may be coming to Delta eventually! 🤞

 ## Save States